-The Monterey Pass Battlefield Institute supports the Monterey Pass Battlefield Park and Museum mission statements and the Friends of the Monterey Pass Battlefield, Inc through interpretation, living history and education programming.
-We are also the organization that interprets the battlefield and museum along with the creation of museum exhibits.
+The Monterey Pass Battlefield Institute supports the Monterey Pass Battlefield Park and Museum mission statement interpretation, living history and education programming.
+We are also the committee that interprets the battlefield and museum along with the creation of museum exhibits.

 We are also historical interpreters and living historians for the Monterey Pass Battlefield Park.
 As part of the park and museum staff, our main goal is to educate the public, striving for an authentic portrayal of the common Civil War soldier and civilian of the Cumberland Valley.
 We also research other important aspects of history as it occurred at Monterey Pass including Colonial life during the 1700's.